Kanawha County Woman Pleads Guilty to Federal Fraud Crime

 U.S. Attorney's Office, Southern District of West Virginia

-Strickmaker is scheduled to be sentenced on August 30, 2023, and faces a maximum penalty of 30 years in prison, three years of supervised release, and a $1 million fine.
-Strickmaker also owes at least $250,000 in restitution.
+Oakes is scheduled to be sentenced on December 7, 2023, and faces a maximum penalty of 20 years in prison, three years of supervised release, and a $250,000 fine.

-United States Attorney Will Thompson made the announcement and commended the investigative work of the West Virginia State Police-Bureau of Criminal Investigations (BCI) and the West Virginia State Auditor’s Office (WVSAO).
+United States Attorney Will Thompson made the announcement and commended the investigative work of the U.S. Department of Homeland Security-Homeland Security Investigations (HSI).

-Chief United States District Judge Thomas E. Johnston presided over the hearing.
-Assistant United States Attorney Holly Wilson is prosecuting the case.
+United States District Judge Irene C. Berger presided over the hearing.
+Assistant United States Attorney Ryan Blackwell is prosecuting the case.